hw5773/vowifi-ue-testing-framework/README.md

 ## Machines
   - I recommend having **a laptop with two network interfaces**: one is to communicate with the VoWiFi phones and the other is used to access the Internet.
 Note that some VoWiFi phones do not initiate the VoWiFi protocol if there is no Internet connection.
+  - I will say the **wlan** interface for the interface used to communicate with the phones and the **other** interface for the interface accessed to the Internet.
+Note that the other interface can be any type (e.g., WiFi, LTE, ethernet, and so on) of an interface.

 ## Kernel settings
   - forwarding ipv6 packets should be enabled